 - special grant for disabled persons,

-- scholarship as an outstanding students, awarded by a rector,
+- scholarship for the outstanding students, awarded by a rector,

-- scholarship for academic achievement awarded by the minister,
+- scholarship for academic achievements awarded by the minister,

-- scholarship for outstanding sporting achievement awarded by the minister,
+- scholarship for outstanding sporting achievements awarded by the minister,

 - assistance grants.

 You can study in Poland as a foreigner on the basis of rules defined within/by: